Brownie Lake: Hydrology

 Brownie Lake is a meromictic lake, which means there are two layers of water in the lake with differing physical and chemical conditions, and which do not intermix in spring and fall as occurs in most lakes in the northern temperate zone.
 It is one of two meromictic bodies of water in Minneapolis, the other being Spring Lake.
 A chemocline separates the top layer of the lake, which contains dissolved oxygen, from the bottom layer, which is anoxic.
 There are no natural inflows to Brownie Lake, but it receives storm sewer runoff from six locations around the lake.
 Water flows out through a canal connecting Brownie to Cedar Lake, which is hydrologically connected to Lake of the Isles and Bde Maka Ska.
 Brownie Lake is part of the Minnehaha Creek Watershed District.

-A distinguishing feature of Brownie Lake is the high concentrations of dissolved iron (Fe), which have historically been between 1–2 mmol/L in the bottom part of the lake, and still exceed 1 mmol/L today.
+A distinguishing feature of Brownie Lake is the high concentrations of dissolved iron (Fe), which have historically been between 1 and 2 mmol/L in the bottom part of the lake, and still exceed 1 mmol/L today.
 From 1950 until the 1990s, an industrial cooling outlet from what was the Prudential Office Building with average total iron concentrations of 7 μmol/L was discharged into Brownie Lake at a rate of 50,000 gallons per day.
 Therefore, surface concentrations of dissolved iron were higher in the 1970s (~ 2 μmol/L) than they are today (< 1 μmol/L).

 Total phosphate concentrations in Brownie Lake can reach 46 μmol/L. In 2014, Brownie had total phosphorus levels considered eutrophic by the Minnesota Pollution Control Agency (MPCA).
 Because it is meromictic with abundant dissolved iron, phosphate can be shuttled out of surface waters through adsorption onto iron oxide minerals that form at the chemocline, which then sink and dissolve, releasing phosphate.
 Some of the phosphate inputs are likely anthropogenic.
 A pumping station was created in 1957 to pump water from Bassett Creek into Brownie Lake in order to maintain the desired water levels in the Chain of Lakes.
 In 1966, water from the Mississippi River was pumped into Bassett Creek, which then entered Brownie.
 Concerns about elevated phosphate from the rivers being transferred into the Minneapolis city lakes resulted in the dismantling of the program in the 1990s.
 Brownie receives stormwater inputs from Minneapolis and St. Louis Park.

 Doubling of sodium and chloride ions in the surface and bottom waters from the 1970s to 2010s was caused by the use of road salt in de-icing.
 Sodium and chloride are equimolar throughout the lake, signifying a source from the halite (NaCl).
 Minnesota began using salt to de-ice roads in 1950.
 Past stormwater inputs from nearby Interstate 394 were likely a direct source of salt.
 Road salt has been linked to enhanced chemical stratification in Twin Cities lakes, including Brownie Lake.
 While lake lowering initiated the onset of meromixis (see History), road salt pollution stabilizes the lake against intermixing.